seejohnrun/seejohnrun.github.io/_posts/2012-03-23-natural-language-processing-in-javascript.markdown

   dsq_thread_id: '622524248'
   _yoast_wpseo_linkdex: '0'
 ---
 If you're doing anything with natural language processing in Node.js, <a href="https://github.com/NaturalNode/natural">natural</a> is a great library that has some common algorithms all in one place.
-They have everything from distance algorithms to phonetic-similarity algorithms like Soundex &amp; Metaphone.
+They have everything from distance algorithms to phonetic-similarity algorithms like Soundex & Metaphone.

 I just added a <a href="http://en.wikipedia.org/wiki/Dice's_coefficient">Dice's Coefficient</a> implementation today, and its really easy to use: